yashslakhtariya/ysl-yelpcamp/README.md

-# YelpCamp
+# ysl-yelpcamp

 YelpCamp is a website where users can create and review campgrounds.
 In order to review or create a campground, you must have an account.
 This project was part of Colt Steele's web dev course on udemy.

-This project was created using Node.js, Express, MongoDB, and Bootstrap.
+This project was created using Node.js, Express, MongoDB, Cloudinary API, Mapbox API and Bootstrap.
 Passport.js was used to handle authentication.

 ## Features
 * Users can create, edit, and remove campgrounds